-California Calexit: Rejecting Donald Trump, Will Succession Ballot Let California Secede From US And Create California Nation?
+California Calexit: Will Secession Ballot Let California Secede From U.S. And Create California Nation?

 California Calexit organizers have successfully convinced the California government to allow them to gather the signatures necessary to present a secession ballot in the 2018 election that would call for a 2019 vote to secede from the United States, creating a California nation.
-According to The Associated Press, this already existing secessionist movement began gathering steam the moment Donald Trump was elected to the White House.
+According to the Associated Press, this already existing secessionist movement began gathering steam the moment Donald Trump was elected to the White House.

 'Calexit' organizers collecting signatures to get secession on ballot… https://t.co/gPabIpAmpR